 If you would like to access Midwifery care with Lisa and live in Central Alberta, please inquire about booking in with her through Prairie Midwives.

-Registered Midwives are autonomous, primary maternity care specialists who are experts in physiologic birth, and whose services are currently funded through Alberta Health Services.
+Midwives are autonomous, primary maternity caregivers who specialize in physiologic birth.
+Registered Midwives are currently funded through Alberta Health Services.
 Midwives provide compassionate, non-authoritarian, individualized, evidence based clinical care that reflects and respects the birthing person’s identity, personal values, autonomy and knowledge about their body, their pregnancy and their own unique circumstances.

 Obstetricians are secondary/tertiary maternity care specialists who care for birthing people who have pregnancies with complex medical needs.
 If you develop higher medical needs during your pregnancy, Midwives (and other primary maternity caregivers ie: Family Physicians) are able to consult and work in collaboration with Obstetricians who can support complex medical needs and provide access to surgical birth options (caesarean section).